sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/06-1-energy-slow.md

 Take a break now and then.
 If you have partial sight, it is okay to take a power nap.

-For me buying a new monitor helped allot with energie.
+For me buying a new monitor helped a lot with energie.
 I bought a monitor with high contrast and I high DPI so that the text is sharp and easy to read.

 The important thing is that you should not compare yourself too much with sighted people.